ubercracker8977/KODI-Popcorn-Time/README.md

 ## Changelog ##

 #### KODI Popcorn Time Addon ####

+* Ver 1.5.2.b
+  - Metadata for TV-Shows
+  - fixed torrents with url=None

 * Ver 1.5.1.b
   - Show more for TV-Shows and Anime section